dperkins3pi/RoboticVision/HumanPoseEstimation/README.md

 Setting save_video to true will save a video of the output within the directory of the coordinate files.
 This code is not optimized at all to save the video and runs quite slowly.
 This is because the each frame in the video is a new initailization of the plot.
 To make this quicker, it is recommended to replace the current code with matplotlib's FuncAnimation library.

-An example video for some of the results can be found with the link below
+An example video for some of the results can be found by selecting the image below or using the link https://youtu.be/XuF4HiqkiD4?si=_tI-wUqVkcEOWXR9

 [![Watch the video](3DPoseImage.png)](https://youtu.be/XuF4HiqkiD4?si=_tI-wUqVkcEOWXR9)